robertour/CulSim/README.md

 from the interaction of agentes

-The repository consists of an eclipse project, and initially it contains 4 simulations, based in the original work and three experiments of the paper.
+The repository consists of an eclipse project, and initially it contains 4 simulations, based in the original work and three experiments of Flache & Macy's paper.

 1. **Axelrod (Seminal Work) - Axelrod.class**: A replication of the seminal work of [Axelrod 1997](http://jcr.sagepub.com/content/41/2/203.short).